DurvalPCN/dac-academic-research/README.md

 In the source files, you can find:

 - folder `extracted-data` containing:
-	- `papers-count10-authors.json` containing the data for each paper analysed, maximum 10 per author (you can see list of authors used at `php-api-extraction/authors.csv` )
+	- `papers-count10-authors.json` containing the data for each paper analysed, maximum 10 per author
 - folder `php-jquery-extraction` containing:
 	- `extraction.php` containing the code used (along with Academic Research API) to extract the data
 	- `authors.csv` containing the list of authors to be searched in the Academic Research